folio-org/okapi/doc/guide.md

 The launchDescriptor could be used for an easier way to deploy the module.
 More about that below.

-#### Deploying and proxying the auth module
+#### Deploying and proxying the test-auth module

-We could do the same thing with the auth module.
+We could do the same thing with the `okapi-test-auth-module` module.
 But there is an easier way.
 We simply register the module to the proxy, even without having it running.
 Then we tell discovery that we want it, and it will go and deploy it for us.
 This is more like the way things will work once we have our app store implemented.